 Gamarada Universal Indigenous Resources Pty Ltd (GUIR)

 For sometime I have been following, via social media, the community work Ken has been doing with his team at Gamarada in Sydney.
+Now, the way I found him on Social Media was because, in our meetings, he’d tersely mentioned that he was taking aid of Marketing Heaven to reach out to as many people as possible, which I thought was a wonderful idea.
 Recently I had the opportunity to chat with Ken about this work along with other projects he is involved with.
 So, I invite you to take a few minutes and read about this important and interesting community work….enjoy!

 The day we spoke Ken shared that he had just received a call from The University of Sydney offering him the award of Honorary Doctorate (Doctor of Health Sciences) in recognition of his outstanding contribution to the health industry and for his exceptional commitment of service to the public life of the indigenous community and more broadly.
 Ken founded Gamarada back in 2007 and the organisation has gone from strength to strength over the years.
 I was keen to know how this all began…a big question I know, so I asked Ken to share how the community work at Gamarada had developed and this is a great post to read for anyone interested in a rejuvenation and spa day.